bevyengine/bevy/crates/bevy_ptr/README.md

 `Shared<T>` is currently available in `core::ptr` on nightly Rust builds.
 It's the pointer that backs both `Rc<T>` and `Arc<T>`.
 It's semantics allow for multiple instances to collectively own the data it points to, and as a result, forbids getting a mutable borrow.

-`bevy_ptr` does not support these types right now, but may support [polyfills] for these pointer types upon request.
+`bevy_ptr` does not support these types right now, but may support [polyfills] for these pointer types if the need arises.

 [polyfills]: https://en.wikipedia.org/wiki/Polyfill_(programming)